Khroxx/join-backend/README.md

 # Backend project
-This is python/django writte backend for my Join project (Kanban-Board) for Basic CRUD actions and user authentication Create, Read, Update and Delete database models for User, Todos, Subtasks Login and Register yourself local port on 127.0.0.1:8000 for backend connection
+This is a python/django written backend for my Join project (Kanban-Board) for Basic CRUD actions and user authentication Create, Read, Update and Delete database models for User, Todos, Subtasks Login and Register yourself local port on 127.0.0.1:8000 for backend connection